nyxgeek/dumpsniffer/README.md

 Popularity Contest: compare popularity of keywords or phrases

-note: if a word is already in the db, it won't be searhed again
+note: if a word is already in the db, it won't be searched again

 ```
 usage: